EMBEDDIA/NEL_Filter/README.md

 * [Entity Linking for Historical Documents: Challenges and Solutions](https://link.springer.com/chapter/10.1007/978-3-030-64452-9_19)

-The current version is the one used in our latest publication "MELHISSA: a multilingual entity linking architecture for historical press articles".
+	The current version is the one used in our latest publication _MELHISSA: a multilingual entity linking architecture for historical press articles_.
 For previous versions, please visit the [old_versions](https://github.com/EMBEDDIA/NEL_Filter/tree/old_versions) branch.

 # Input format